ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

   * Revised normative language for using AS Request Creation Hints.

 * Added the "Operational Considerations" section.

+  * RS belonging to multiple audiences with different credentials.

 * Added figure with message flow for Non-sequential Workflow.